 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

-Digital Learning is not about watching videos and answering multiple-choice.
-It is about digital data from the full-spectrum of learning activities.
-Students learn by working collaboratively on projects, writing essays and proofs, making classroom presentations and interacting with peers.
-These activities are enhanced with digital videos, simulations and multiple-choice.
-All types of digital, offline, and social learning produces digital data and helps to dynamically locate the learner’s knowledge, skills, and mindsets.
+Digital learning is not about watching videos and answering multiple-choice questions.
+Navigator scales because it captures data from a full-spectrum of learning activities.
+Offline projects, writing essays, and proofs are graded using rubrics and entered by the teacher.
+Digital videos, simulations, and multiple-choice enhance the learning experience.
+All types of digital, offline, and social learning produce digital data and helps to dynamically locate the learner’s knowledge, skills, and mindsets.

-Navigator is designed for all learners including those with special needs.
-Learners with disabilities have skylines that locate them and obtain personalized pathways with activities that are appropriate to them including, resources appropriate for the hearing impaired, those with color blindness or learners on the autism spectrum.
+Navigator is designed for all learners, including those with special needs.
+Learners with disabilities have skylines that locate them and obtain individual pathways with activities that are appropriate to them, including resources appropriate for the hearing impaired, those with color blindness, or learners on the autism spectrum.

-Navigator as a learning exchange enables all ecosystem players to leverage Navigator in their practices.
-Non-profit and for-profit organizations bring their content to Navigator.
+Navigator enables all ecosystem players in their practices.
+Non-profit and for-profit organizations can bring their content to Navigator.

 Talk to our distribution and implementation partners to find the services that are right for you.
 Complete the form and we'll be in touch!